-Press the Auto Setup button to enable the waveform auto setting function.
+Perform Acquire > Auto Setup to enable the waveform auto setting function.
 The oscilloscope will automatically adjust the horizontal time base, vertical scale, and trigger mode according to the input signal to obtain an optimum waveform display.

 - Auto Setup will not work on all signal types, especially time-varying bursts or slow signals ( < 20 Hz ).
 If Auto Setup cannot achieve desired settings, you can manually adjust the vertical, horizontal, and trigger systems. - Select the channel with the lowest frequency when several channels are connected to signals.